tominekan/Tetris1200/README.md

 I built this for my final project in CIS 1200, but polished it a bit more over the following winter break.
 ## Installation
-- Because I have a Mac, I there is a MacOS .dmg file for use.
+- Because I have a Mac, I have a MacOS .dmg file for use.
 Once I get to the computer labs in school I'll create Windows and Linux binaries.